alexfernandez/loadtest/README.md

 A map of headers.
 Each header should be an entry in the map with the given value as a string.
 If the value is an array, several headers with the same key will be sent.

+Note: when using the API, the "host:" header is not inferred from the URL but needs to be sent explicitly.

 #### method